 - 1) Creation of a designated CRA liaison who is available to assist businesses in the area when issues arise with governmental agencies such as City Code Compliance, Building or Zoning Departments, Police Department, or the Health Department.
 Additionally, the liaison could assist in resolving issues related to the public realm such as sidewalk or roadway issues, drainage problems, parking issues, or area safety concerns. - 2) Relocation assistance A program could be created to assist businesses that move into the Omni CRA from outside of the City (so as not to negatively impact other areas of the City) in paying for such relocation expenses.
 Such expenses could include some fixed amount or percentage of total cost for the moving of equipment and/or stock, the cost of re-printing business materials or advertising a new location. - 3) The CRA could undertake or create a business group to undertake area shared marketing.
 Such an effort could place advertisements touting the district and multiple businesses within it.
-This would provide for more cost effective marketing and would promote the district which would benefit all businesses in the district.
+This would provide for more cost-effective marketing and would promote the district which would benefit all businesses in the district.
 This effort could also work with entities such as the Adrienne Arsht Center and area museums to run cross promotions.
-If successful, such an effort could grow into a businesses improvement district or a merchant association that could take over efforts as the businesses community grows.
+If successful, such an effort could grow into a business improvement district or a merchant association that could take over efforts as the business community grows.

 - 4) A program to guarantee interest on a business loans could be developed.
 Such a program would guarantee a minimum percentage interest return on a loan to a new business or existing business for equipment or property improvements.
 This would reduce the cost of borrowing to the business and offer only minimal risk to the CRA as it would only be guaranteeing a percentage of interest payment on the loan. - 5) Small business grants can be made available in small increments to assist more locally owned "mom and pop" type businesses with simple activities that might otherwise difficult for them to undertake such as expanding advertisement, creating a more effective social media and web-based presence, or to attend a business training seminar. - 6) A retail advisor could be periodically be made available to businesses for consultation.
 Such individuals or firms visit business locations and make recommendations as to how better to display products for sale, or to create a welcoming storefront or interior environment.
 Such consultations can be made over a short visit to the business (an hour or so). - 7) The CRA could provide customer service training for the employees of any business in the district that interact directly with customers.
 This could be the front desk person at an insurance office, retail sales clerks, or wait staff at a restaurant.
-Such training could assist business owners in providing better service
+Such training could assist business owners in providing better service - 8) The Omni CRA should provide an ongoing annual contribution of \$250,000 to The Miami Bayside Foundation for a Small Business Loan and/or Grant program for use to assist businesses within the CRA boundaries, and for the creation of a Scholarship Fund helping students of the district attend university, college, and technical college.